 - Realize that when you pursue perfection, you become more focused on a single path and less aware of possible alternatives

 That day at the supermarket, my focus was on me searching everywhere I could to find what turned out to be a hidden wall in some office.
-And because I was just laser focused on one method of doing so, I didn’t consider any alternatives.
+And because I was just laser-focused on one method of doing so, I didn’t consider any alternatives.

 Doing this made the job harder and caused me to be there hours later than I should have.
 My boss demanded that I find it, so I thought I had to be perfect.
 And because of that, I got stressed and my mind got clouded.
-I got focused on one method of searching which delayed my outcome and closed me off to other possible methods of achieving the same thing.
+I got focused on one method of searching which delayed my outcome and closed me off from other possible methods of achieving the same thing.

 Attaining perfection will do that to you: You “know” what works, so you keep doing that thing until it does work.
 Then when it doesn’t work the way you expect, you run out of options and stress.

-I say, ‘skip to the inevitable outcome ’: Give up and say “so what?” then you’ll let go of perfection and start considering what you hadn’t in the past.
+I say skip to the inevitable outcome.
+Give up and say “So what?” then you’ll let go of perfection and start considering what you hadn’t in the past.

 - Perfectionism can and does lead to depression